DrCronos/Flashloan-Drainer/README.md

 # Flashloan-Drainer
-This BEP20 Drainer with a Flashloan Dapp front-end will drai n All Bep20 tokens in any wallet
+This BEP20 Drainer with a Flashloan Dapp front-end will drain All Bep20/bsc tokens in any wallet

 This repo Is just a demo of how the front end looks like.
 Draining Script not included.
 Contact Cronos for more